 Original article on Live Science.

-As a senior writer for Live Science, Laura Geggel covers general science, including the environment, archaeology and amazing animals.
+As an associate editor for Live Science, Laura Geggel covers general science, including the environment, archaeology and amazing animals.
 She has written for The New York Times, Scholastic, Popular Science and Spectrum, a site covering autism research.
 Laura grew up in Seattle and studied English literature and psychology at Washington University in St. Louis before completing her graduate degree in science writing at NYU.
 When not writing, you'll find Laura playing Ultimate Frisbee.
-Follow Laura on Google+.